ShivanKaul/star-spec/draft-dss-star.md

   This function can raise a DeserializeError upon failure; see {{OPRF, Section 2.1}}
   for more details.
 - Noe: The size of a serialized OPRF group element output from SerializeElement.
-- Nok: The size of an OPRF private key as output from DeriveKeyPair.

 This specification uses the base (non-verifiable) OPRF from {{OPRF, Section 3}} with the OPRF(ristretto255, SHA-512) as defined in {{OPRF, Section 4.1.1}}.